roaldnefs/flight-surety/README.md

    ```
 To interact with the smart contract and Dapp open [http://localhost:8000/](http://localhost:8000/) in a browser with the **Metamask** extension installed and configured for the local blockchain.

+## API
+The back-end server (_oracles and API_) runs on port 3000 by default.
+The API contains the following endpoints:

+* `/flights`: list all the registered flights.

 ## Resources
 Resources used for developing the project: